yhernandez55/House-Prices---Regression-Techniques/README.md

 ## Evaluation:
-The model's performance was evaluated using the Root Mean Squared Error (RMSE) between the logarithms of the predicted values and the observed sales prices.
+The model's performance was evaluated using the Logarithmic Root Mean Squared Error (LOG RMSE) between the logarithms of the predicted values and the observed sales prices.

 ## Results and conclusion: